-For many parents of newly diagnosed children, it is difficult to know if you are doing the right thing for teaching language and promoting development in the home.
-Outside of tuition or preschool, there are different things that parents can do to encourage and support learning.
-For many parents of young children with a diagnosis of Autism, the focus is teaching their child to communicate.
+Sometimes, it is difficult to know if you are doing the right thing for teaching language and promoting development in the home.
+Luckily, there are lots of things we can do to support language and development through our everyday interactions and activities at home.
 Below are some tips for creating an environment that supports and encourages language development:

 Use items and activities that motivate your child and encourage them to label it.
-For example, if your child loves apples, cut the apple into small pieces and label apple before giving them each piece, This strategy can be used across toys, for example, holding back puzzle pieces, parts of a train track, Mr Potato Head parts.
+For example, if your child loves apples, cut the apple into small pieces and request 'apple' before giving them each piece, This strategy can be used across toys, for example, holding back puzzle pieces, parts of a train track, Mr Potato Head parts.
 Encourage communication by knowing what motivates your child.

 Nonverbal communication is a large proportion of language.
 Use gestures and your voice while communicating.
 For instance nod your head while saying “yes”, shake your head “no”, wave while saying bye bye, tap on a chair when saying sit down, put your hand out and say “hold hands”.
 These gestures will assist understanding and create opportunities for imitation.
 If your child points to a toy, assume that this is a request for something, honour it and give them the toy.
 Put favourite toys out of reach but in sight to encourage pointing.